Our Experience: Established the First EQA Lab in Nigeria

 Solution

-To achieve this, Akesis developed a phased and progressive approach which included the implementation of readiness assessments and evaluations to ensure all phases of the development process were established and operational prior to advancing.
+To achieve this, Akesis Health Nigeria developed a phased and progressive approach which included the implementation of readiness assessments and evaluations to ensure all phases of the development process were established and operational prior to advancing.

 The approach ensured that all stakeholders had a broad and comprehensive understanding of the purpose of the EQA center at the onset.
-The center’s operations were initiated following the renovation of the facility, installation of laboratory equipment, and the development of the standard operating procedures and training.
+The center’s operations were initiated following the renovation of the facility, the installation of laboratory equipment, and the development of standard operating procedures and training.
 After refining processes and procedures, the center expanded the number of labs it served and increased its panel portfolio.
 The final phase is certification from the WHO/AFRO Stepwise Accreditation program and the transition to the government for ongoing management and leadership.

 Results